geduldig/TwitterAPI/README.md

 ### Installation ###

 I like to use pip:

-`pip install puttytat`
+	pip install twitterapi

-Before running scripts in the twitterapi.test and twitterapi.tools sub-pacages, you must add your Twitter OAuth application credentials in twitterapi/test/credentials.txt and in twitterapi/tools/credentials.txt.
+Before running scripts in the twitterapi.test and twitterapi.tools sub-packages, you must add your Twitter OAuth application credentials in twitterapi/test/credentials.txt and in twitterapi/tools/credentials.txt.
 If you do not have credentials, first create a Twitter application by logging into dev.twitter.com.
 Run scripts with the -m option.
 For example,

-`python -m twitterapi.test.test_search`
+	python -m twitterapi.test.test_search

 ### Contributors ###